kamallira/maxtree-cuda-graphs/original maxtree/BUILD.md

 It provides many GPU and CPU implementations for the max-tree construction as well as many GPU variations.
 This code should only be used to reproduce the benchmarks, it does not have a stable API.

 Configure your environment using the commands below.
-Make sure the **-DCMAKE_CUDA_COMPILER="** points to the location of your install nvcc
+Make sure the **"-DCMAKE_CUDA_COMPILER="** points to the location of your install nvcc

 ```shell
 mkdir build && cd build